anasrasheed578-hash/firstblog.github.io/_posts/2026-06-17-database-systems-exam.md

 ---
 layout: post
-title: "Structured and Relational: My Database Systems Exam and the Project Behind It"
+title: "My Database Systems Exam and the Project Behind It"
 date: 2026-06-17
 categories:
   - portfolio